 3. Advance Notice.
 At least two weeks’ advance notice is requested whenever possible.
 While the Aquarium will make every effort to accommodate LAST-MINUTE requests to shoot, requests with less than 24-hour notice cannot be accommodated under any circumstances.

 5. Impact on the Aquarium.
-If at any time the production company’s activities threaten to disrupt the Aquarium’s operations or the experiences of its visitors or pose a safety hazard to the visitors, the Aquarium reserves the right to require the company to reschedule its activities.
+If at any time the production company’s activities threaten to disrupt the Aquarium’s (or any of its properties) operations or the experiences of its visitors or pose a safety hazard to the visitors, the Aquarium reserves the right to require the company to reschedule its activities.
 As well, the company will be required to make any changes or to discontinue filming, if the Aquarium determines that exhibit life is being endangered or the potential for damage to the building or exhibits exists.

 6. Script Review.
 The Aquarium reserves the right to review the scripts for all scenes involving the aquarium for consistency with its mission and image.

 7. Filming in Tanks.
 Divers with equipment present a serious hazard to the exhibits and resident marine life.
 As a general rule, the Aquarium does not allow non-staff divers into exhibits.
 Exceptions are made, however, with the approval of the curator.
+Note that any diver permitted to dive in the Aquarium’s tanks will be required to sign its Agreement to Waive and Release All Claims in advance.

 8. Site Tours.
 A site tour and review of on-site requirements must be scheduled between communications staff and members of the crew a minimum of five days in advance of the shoot.
 At this time, all shooting locations, building access, and parking needs must be addressed and agreed upon.
 In certain cases, an on-site tour may not be required, and the production company’s requirements may be reviewed by telephone.